 - The intended backup installation must be connected to the ODBC compliant database.

 - Standard: The schedule polls the PBRS schedule database at regular intervals to see if there are any schedules to execute.
-The polling interval defines how often you wish scheduler to check.
+The polling interval defines how often you wish the scheduler to check.

 - Event Based: Event-Based Schedules run on their own thread.